kimomatt/elite-lab-models-1/README.md

 * Send some messages as yourself in this session

-* Open the same webpage in a different browser and check if you are still logged in as the same person
+* Open the same webpage in a different browser window (or tab) and check if you are still logged in as the same person.
+Also, try opening an incognito browser and see whether or not you're still logged in!

 * You're done!